26 tech gifts everyone on your list will love | CNN Underscored

 Looking for the best products to gift — and to get — this holiday season?
 Check out Underscored’s Holiday Guide here.

-With the holidays nearly upon us and the shopping season seemingly kicking off earlier than ever before, the stress around shopping is already here.
-And throughout the year, we’ve been testing and trying all sorts of gadgets to make gifting season easier for you.
+With the holidays nearly upon us and shopping season seemingly kicking off earlier than ever before, it’s time to start thinking about holiday gifts for all your loved ones.
+Throughout the year, we’ve been testing and trying all sorts of gadgets — from Apple watches to chargers — to find the very best ones that are actually worth your money.

-Whether it’s for someone who doesn’t want to deal with hassles of a complex setup, someone who might be a bit clumsy or even someone who doesn’t know what they want, we have you covered with a broad range.
+No matter if you’re shopping for someone who doesn’t want to deal with hassles of a complex setup, someone who might be a bit clumsy when it comes to new tech or even someone who doesn’t know what they want, we have you covered.
+Check out the best tech gifts you can give this holiday season.

+While you might not give a phone this season, why not give the gift of wireless charging?
+This circular Yootech charging pad not only has a cool design with a pop of color, it also supports the Qi standard for wireless charging and can deliver power at up to 10 watts.

+If the person you’re shopping for (or you!) is constantly losing things and uses an iPhone, AirTags might be the perfect gift.
+These not only easily pair with your Apple devices, but they’ll let you track down things in a jiffy.
+Newer iPhones will even make finding things fun with AR directions.
+Check our full review of the AirTag here.

 Xbox Game Pass (starting at $9.99; microsoft.com)